peake100/stalkbroker-py/zdocs/source/index.rst

     $bulletins subscribe

 This will sign you up for bulletins on every server both you and stalkbroker are a part of!
-On these servers you will get added to the 'stalk investor' role, which is mentioned on bulletins.
+On these servers you will get added to the 'Stalk Investor' role, which is mentioned on bulletins.

 To be removed from the role, just type: